juesseal/Coffee-Machine/README.md

 # Coffee-Machine
-My most complex and dedicated project at the moment in JS, it is a very simple but functional simulator of a virtual coffee machine.
+My most complex and dedicated project at the moment in JS.
+It is a very simple but functional simulator of a virtual coffee machine.
+("Well, as the name says.")